MarinaTukalo/FSWD80-MarinaTukalo-CodeReview-07/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.12.<br>

-The travel agency app contains static content on the landing and blogs pages. <br>
+The travel agency app contains static content on the landing and blogs pages.

-The travel page has the list of all available trips, live-search and the form with validation and the option to add, delete and update travel information.<br>
+The travel page has the list of all available trips, live-search and the form with validation and the option to add, delete and update travel information.

-For this project is used firebase dabatase.<br>
+The data is stored in the Firebase database.

+**// Disclaimer: The whole website is for educational purposes only //**

 ## Development server